autogem/autogem/README.md

 - 🍴 Fork our project
 - 🌱 Grow your cool feature
 - 💫 Commit your magic
-- 🎁 Share with the communitysitory
+- 🎁 Share with the community
-2. Create feature branch
-3. Commit changes
-4. Open pull request

 ### 🛡️Security First!